Major Problems Faced by Children in India

 India’s children face some of the harshest conditions anywhere in the world.
 They suffer from the mistakes of their parents, the ignorance of an apathetic system, and the lack of a proactive support system.
 These circumstances, combined with existing social problems, rob children of the opportunities they deserve to climb out of their lives of misery.
 These problems must be examined openly, so that all stakeholders who support an NGO or charity can provide unique perspectives to tackle them.

-Today, India ranks behind Haiti, Burkina Faso and Bangladesh in terms of malnutrition.
-The condition is so bad that most of the children in India’s most populous state Uttar Pradesh are stunted.
 India ranked among African countries like Sudan, Somalia and Ethiopia on the 2014 Global Nutrition Report.
 This despite spending billions on child nutrition programmes over last few decades.
 People preferring carbohydrates over protein or fat and vegetarians avoiding egg and meat also add to the problem of malnutrition among kids.

 Stunted growth in children is an outcome of severe malnutrition during the most crucial times of early childhood.
 The National Family Health Survey 2006 estimated that 61 million Indian children had stunted growth and another 53 million were underweight.
 Apart from starvation, many additional factors also contribute to stunting – including choice of a carbohydrate-rich diet over a protein-rich one, poor maternal health during pregnancy and lack of proper sanitation.
 It’s not a standalone issue but acts as a marker for many developmental issues.